filipe-sport/Rocketseat/SQL/SQL.md

 * Operadores Matemáticos
 - Assim como os operadores relacionais, os operadores matemáticos obedecem o retorno das operações e são usados juntamente com o comando WHERE:
-    - SELECT * FROM tabela WHERE campo 1 + 1
+    - SELECT * FROM tabela WHERE campo (2 - 1)
-    - SELECT * FROM tabela WHERE campo 2 - 1
+    - SELECT * FROM tabela WHERE campo (1 + 1)
-    - SELECT * FROM tabela WHERE campo 1 * 1
+    - SELECT * FROM tabela WHERE campo (1 * 1)
-    - SELECT * FROM tabela WHERE campo 1 / 1
+    - SELECT * FROM tabela WHERE campo (1 / 1)
-    - SELECT * FROM tabela WHERE campo 3 % 2
+    - SELECT * FROM tabela WHERE campo (3 % 2)

 * Operadores Lógicos
+    # AND
  - SELECT * FROM tabela WHERE  campo1 like "J%" AND campo2...
+    # OR

- - SELECT * FROM tabela WHERE  campo1 like "J%" OR campo2...
+ - SELECT * FROM tabela WHERE  campo1 like "% J %" OR campo2...
+    # BETWEEN / NOT BETWEEN
+ - SELECT * FROM tabela WHERE  campo1 BETWEEN  (condição1) and (condição2)...
+ - SELECT * FROM tabela WHERE  campo1 NOT BETWEEN  (condição1) and (condição2)...
+    # IN / NOT IN
+ - SELECT * FROM tabela WHERE campo IN (condição)
+ - SELECT * FROM tabela WHERE campo NOT IN (condição)
+    # IS NULL / IS NOT NULL
+ - SELECT * FROM tabela WHERE campo IS NULL
+ - SELECT * FROM tabela WHERE campo IS NOT NULL

+   # INSER TO
+ - INSERT INTO tabela(campo1, campo2,...)
+VALUES ("text/string", number, ...)
+   # UPDATE
+ - UPDATE tabela SET campo1 = ("text/string" ou number), campo2 = ("text/string" ou number),...
+WHERE (campo primary key) = "string"/number
+ # Obs: SEMPRE USA-SE COM O WHERE
+   # DELETE
+ - DELETE FROM tabela WHERE (campo primary key) = "string"/number
+ # Obs: SEMPRE USA-SE COM O WHERE